 Pat Brown is a 1978 graduate of the University of Louisville with a degree in electrical engineering technology.
 With a background as a musician, sound technician, retail music store owner, contractor, and consultant, he is familiar with the many aspects of audio.
 He served as an associate instructor to audio legend and SynAudCon founder, Don Davis.
 Pat along with his wife Brenda own and operate SynAudCon and have been providing training for the audio industry since 1996.
 Pat, the main instructor for SynAudCon, has the unique gift of being able to share his knowledge of complex technical topics in an easy-to-understand real world manner through multi-media demonstrations.
 SynAudCon is recognized as a industry leader in audio education.

 Pat writes articles for several publications.
 He authored three chapters for Glen Ballou’s “Handbook for Sound Engineers” and is co-author of Sound System Engineering 4th Edition.
-He considers SynAudCon web-based audio training courses as his most complete “book,” being able to explain the concepts and principles with animations and demonstrations.
+He considers SynAudCon online audio training courses as his most complete “book,” being able to explain the concepts and principles with animations and demonstrations.

-Pat regularly teaches for the industry trade organizations - NSCA, InfoComm, and LDI.
-He was chosen as NSCA “Educator of the Year” in 2005, won the NSCA “Mover and Shaker” Award in 2011 and “Peter Barnett” Award in 2012.
+He was chosen as NSCA “Educator of the Year” in 2005 and NSCA “Mover and Shaker” Award in 2011 & “Peter Barnett” Award in 2012.